Why QCEA works on human rights

-We believe that there is that of God in everyone.
-Human Rights issues have therefore been a core concern for Quakers throughout our history.
+Quakers believe that there is ‘that of God’ in everyone.
+Human rights issues have therefore been a core concern for Quakers throughout our history.

-Our work on Human Rights has focused on a number of distinct issues on which the Council of Europe and the EU have policy development and decision-making roles.

-Quakers have always taken an interest in criminal justice matters.
-Our belief that there is that of God in everyone prompts us to see offenders as human beings with dignity and rights and to care for their welfare no matter what their crimes.
-We do not believe that anyone is outside of God’s love.
+Our programme includes topics relating to access to fundamental rights (e.g. the Council of Europe’s European Convention on Human Rights) and criminal justice.
+Our belief that there is ‘that of God’ in everyone prompts us to see offenders as human beings with dignity and rights and to care for their welfare no matter what their crimes.
+We believe that no one is outside God’s love.
 Crime is an area where both forgiveness and justice are needed.
-Quakers’ engagement with social and political problems means we are conscious of the root causes of crime and their effects on individuals’ behavior.
+Quakers’ engagement with social and political problems makes us conscious of the root causes of crime and the effects of crime on individuals’ behaviour.

 This work links directly to our work on peace and economic justice.
 Click here to see some of our blogs on human rights.